 We are delighted to welcome you to the ‘Global Course on Institutional Design and Spatial Planning’.
-Whether you are a student from Beijing, Tokyo, Seattle, Newcastle or Groningen you are in for a treat!
+Whether you are a student from Beijing, Tokyo, Newcastle, Damascus or Groningen, you are in for a treat!

 Around the globe

-The theoretical narrative is about the nature of institutions, which will be discussed from a political science, sociology, geography and spatial planning point of view.
-In this course, we define institutions in the broadest sense: they are sets of legal rules, policies, and normalized sets of behavior.
-These institutions are not neutral.
-They are the result of decision-making processes, democratic procedures, collective behavior and power struggles between public and private bodies, official and unofficial, and institutional and individual actors.
-Therefore they generate outcomes that are relevant and purposeful to those who have established or uphold these institutional frameworks.
-Furthermore, institutions are influenced by history, and loaded with ideological notions and concepts.
-During the course, concepts like path dependency, political economy, governmentality, equity and social justice, and ideology will be discussed.
+The theoretical narrative is about the nature of institutions, which will be discussed in a multi-disciplinary fashion.
+In the Global Course, we define institutions in the broadest sense: they are sets of legal rules, policies, and normalized or legitimized sets of behavior.
+On the basis of the history, culture, ideology and the interests of different groups, the planning system might evolve in a different fashion.
+Institutions are therefore not neutral.
+They are the result of decision-making processes, democratic procedures, collective behavior and power struggles between public and private bodies, individuals and (representative) groups, in official or unofficial ways.
+They generate outcomes that are relevant and purposeful to those who have established or uphold these institutional frameworks.
+However, the range of possible changes is limited by historic choices and by dominant ideological notions.
+During the Global Course, institutional economics, political economy, and path dependency are presented as explanations behind the existence of institutions.

-In the practice-oriented narrative the lecturers provide examples from their local context, and explain how their spatial planning system is established.
-The main aim is to establish a basis for international comparison on Institutional Design while positioning practices in the so called ‘nine cells model’ (see course literature).
-Students will be challenged to think about questions such as: What is ultimately the goal of spatial planning and spatial interventions?
-How is the public domain defined in their national context?
+In the practice-oriented narrative the lecturers provide examples from their local context and explain how their spatial planning system is established.
+The main aim is to establish a basis for international comparison on Institutional Design.
+You are challenged to think about questions such as: what is ultimately the goal of spatial planning and spatial interventions?
+How is the public domain defined?
 Under influence of which ideologies has the planning system shifted over time?
 Of course, we will take a look at the outcomes of various planning regimes in terms of the geographical location of various functions and social groups, public and private profits and losses, citizen participation and well-being.

 Altogether, this course aims to create awareness among planning students that spatial interventions are rooted in institutional settings, and institutional changes might have spatial outcomes as well.